 What to expect when scheduled for a Home Sleep Apnea Study

-What to expect the night of the sleep study (Polysomnogram)
+What to expect the night of the sleep study at a facility (Polysomnogram)

 Arriving at The Sleep Center